 - These reactions depend on the temperature, concentration of the solution, buffer solution, etc.

 Precipitation reaction helps in determining a particular element present in the given solution.
 These reactions also monitor the formation of a precipitate when some chemical is added to solutions.
 These are used for the extraction of magnesium from the seawater.
-The human body also encounter these reactions existing between antigens and antibodies.
+The human body also encounters these reactions existing between antigens and antibodies.